The state of AI today

 Traditional software is coded line-by-line by engineers, by who need to understand broadly how the program works.

 In contrast, modern AI models are developed using deep learning, a technique that feeds neural networks troves of data to train them to recognize patterns and make predictions.
-A neural network is essentially a large graph of billions of numbers that encode a program.
+A neural network is essentially a large graph of billions of numbers that encodes a program.
 Human engineers are completely unable to determine all of these numbers by hand themselves, so instead they automate the process.

 The numbers are initially chosen at random.
 Then some piece of data is fed to the neural network, and its answer is checked against the correct one.
 If the answer was incorrect, an automated program twiddles with the numbers to nudge the output of the neural network closer to the correct answer.
 This is repeated trillions of times using data that often includes significant portions of the internet and public libraries until the neural network is very good at producing correct answers.